ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 conditions, knockout strains, animal passaging, etc., or whatever treatments and controls your TnSeq experiment involves).

-(metadata files are also described on the page for ZINB)
+(TRI - metadata files are also described on the page for ZINB)

 The format of the samples metadata file is a *tab-separated file* (which can be created/editted/saved in Excel) with 3 columns: Id, Condition, and Filename (it